wnka/pdp80-blog/content/posts/uncle-dennis.md

 ---
-title: "RIP Uncle Dennis"
+title: "Uncle Dennis"
-date: 2022-07-31T15:29:55-05:00
+date: 2022-08-15T12:29:55-07:00
-draft: true
+draft: false
 ---

-My uncle Dennis passed away unexpectedly.
-Here's [his obituary](https://callawayjones.com/obits/dennis-francis-piwonka/):
+My uncle Dennis passed away unexpectedly in July.
+[His obituary](https://callawayjones.com/obits/dennis-francis-piwonka/):

 > Dennis Piwonka died at his home in College Station, from cardiac arrest, at the age of 70.
 A Celebration of Life for Dennis will be held Saturday, July 30, 2022 from 10:00 am to 12:00 pm with a time of sharing at 11:00 am at Callaway-Jones Funeral & Cremation Center in Bryan.
 >